goraft/raftd/README.md

 ## Caveats

 One issue with running a 2-node distributed consensus protocol is that we need both servers operational to make a quorum and to perform an actions on the server.
-So if we kill one of the servers at this point, we will will not be able to update the system (since we can't replicate to a majority).
+So if we kill one of the servers at this point, we will not be able to update the system (since we can't replicate to a majority).
 You will need to add additional nodes to allow failures to not affect the system.
 For example, with 3 nodes you can have 1 node fail.
 With 5 nodes you can have 2 nodes fail.